marklogic/marklogic-contentpump/README.md

 * Export data from a database to a file system
 * Copy subsets of data between databases

 You can run mlcp across many threads on a single machine or across many nodes in a cluster.
+Mlcp can now run against MarkLogic clusters hosted on AWS/Azure.

 The MarkLogic Connector for Hadoop is an extension to Hadoop’s MapReduce framework that allows you to easily and efficiently communicate with a MarkLogic database from within a Hadoop job.
 From 10.0-5, Hadoop Connector is removed from separate release, but mlcp still uses Hadoop Connector as an internal dependency.

 ## Release Note
+### What's New in mlcp and Hadoop Connector 10.0.6

+- Add auto-scaling capability (scale-out/scale-in) for MLCP import to be leveraged by DHS.
+- Bug fixes.

 ### What's New in mlcp and Hadoop Connector 10.0.5

 - Enable MLCP retry inserting documents when commit fails to make mlcp more robust.
 - Support passing Java Keystore through mlcp command line for TLS Client Authentication connections.
 - Refactor mlcp repo to remove Hadoop Connector from a separate release.